-The PI and Observing Investigator (if any) must provide a list of all previous Chandra Observing, Archival Research, Theory/Modeling, or GTO programs for which they were PI along with a brief status of the program(s) and any resulting publications (1 page maximum, see Table 5.2).
-This page is optional for past proposals on which the PI/Observer were Co-Is.
+The PI must provide a list of all previous approved Chandra Observing, Archival Research, Theory/Modeling, or GTO programs for which they were PI, along with a brief status of the program(s) and resulting publications (1 page maximum, uploaded separately, see Table 5.2).
 Omit this page if there are no such programs.